AyushBhosale/Review-Predictor/README.md

 # Review-Predictor
-This is Machine Learning NLP project which uses starbucks dataset for prediction
+This is Machine Learning NLP project which uses starbucks dataset for prediction of ratings